woodrush/lisp-in-life/README.md

 ### This Project
-The main work done for this project is to create a [QFTASM backend for ELVM](https://github.com/woodrush/elvm/tree/add-qftasm/tools/qftasm).
+I first started by creating a [QFTASM backend for ELVM](https://github.com/woodrush/elvm/tree/add-qftasm/tools/qftasm).
+From there, I have done lots of optimizations in various layers:

 This allows one to use ELVM to compile C code to QFTASM, which can be ported to the QFT computer, and metafied into a GoL pattern.

 I have also done the following on the QFT side as well: